MaksimDzhangirov/backendBankExample/docs/part34-eng.md

               number: 80
 ```

-And if we scroll down all the way to the wild card section, there's
+And if we scroll down all the way to the `Hostname wildcards` section,
-another example of the Ingress resource
+there's another example of the Ingress resource

 ```yaml
 apiVersion: networking.k8s.io/v1